ubiquibit-inc/sensor-failure/README.md

 *interrupt detection in large sensor networks*

-We demonstrate real-time processing of streaming sensor data with persistence for machine learning.
+In large sensor networks, event interruption is common.
+We monitor a large, globally-distributed sensor network in realtime and store blocks of the *preceeding* event stream for later analysis.

 ![basic flow](img/buoy-flow.png)

-The system implements Spark Arbitrary Stateful Processing to consume Kafka feeds.
-Upon detection of interrupt, a trailing event stream is persisted in Redis for ML analyses.
+The implementation uses Spark Arbitrary Stateful Processing to consume from Kafka and stores results in Apache ORC.

 #### Background